142nd (Durham) Heavy Battery, Royal Garrison Artillery: Spring Offensive

 A 60-pounder battery deployed in the open during the German Spring Offensive, 1918.

-142nd Heavy Bty transferred to 79th HAG on 18 December 1917.
-By now HAG allocations were becoming more fixed, and on 1 February 1918 they were converted into permanent RGA brigades.
-142nd Heavy Bty remained with 79th Bde until the end of the war.
-When it joined, the brigade was part of Second Army in the northern part of the Ypres Salient, but on 22 December, Fourth Army HQ took over from Second.
-It reverted to Second Army before the German spring offensive began on 21 March 1918.

-Second Army was hit by the second phase of the Spring Offensive, the Battle of the Lys, starting on 10 April.
-When it became clear that the army would have to retire, the heaviest guns were sent away first, but 60-pdrs remained for CB work when good targets were detected.
-They moved last, and remained with the field artillery firing in support of the hard-pressed infantry.
+The German offensive struck Third and Fifth Armies, and soon Second Army was ordered to send reinforcements south to help them.
+142nd Heavy Bty began the journey to the Arras sector on 26 March, arriving at Gouy-Servins two days later.
+Here it waited for orders for 10 days before moving further south and coming into action south of Roclincourt.
+However, on 15 April the brigade was sent north again to the Armentières sector to reinforce First Army which had been hit by the second phase of the Spring Offensive, the Battle of the Lys.
+The brigade's mobile 60-pdr batteries (142nd and 1/1st Essex) marched via Aire and came into action at Morbecque at 15.00 on 17 April.
+They registered their guns and began CB and HF fire in support of XI Corps, which was defending the Forêt de Nieppe.
 By the night of 21/22 April the situation in front of the Forêt de Nieppe had stabilised.
 The Germans began nightly bombardments with mustard gas shells to drive 5th Division out.
 However the division had strong artillery support including 79th Bde RGA, which replied vigorously to the attack, bombarding the German billets and gun positions each night, and continuing harassing fire (HF) shoots throughout the day.
 The German offensive on this front ended on 29 April.

-79th Brigade had shifted to First Army by 1 May, and on 28 June it supported XI Corps in Operation Borderland, a limited counter-attack on La Becque and other fortified farms in front of the Forest of Nieppe, in what was described as 'a model operation' for artillery cooperation.
+At this time many of the personnel of 142nd Hvy Bty were temporarily out of action with 'Morbecque Fever', which may have been an outbreak of the Spanish flu pandemic then affecting all armies.
+In mid-May 79th Bde shifted a short distance from Morbecque to Thiennes in front of Aire.
+On 20 May the batteries covered a raid by 95th Infantry Bde by neutralising enemy batteries and strongpoints.
+Otherwise the batteries continued CB shoots with aircraft observation and HF taks at night.
+During June 79th Bde moved sections of its heavy batteries up to forward positions, some of them among the field gun batteries.
+On 28 June it supported XI Corps in Operation Borderland, a limited counter-attack on La Becque and other fortified farms in front of the Forest of Nieppe, in what was described as 'a model operation' for artillery cooperation.
 79th Brigade then transferred with XI Corps to the command of the reconstituted Fifth Army on 1 July 1918.

+On 12 July 142nd Hvy Bty marched out of its positions to Coxyde on the coast where the brigade was sent for a month's intensive training.
+On 1 August the brigade was ordered to join the reconstituted Fourth Army, which was shortly to begin the final Allied Hundred Days Offensive.
+142nd Heavy Bty entrained on 3 August for Vignacourt, and then marched to Amiens.